wojciech12/talk_pywroc_RED_metrics_with_prometheus_stack/README.rst

 RED metrics for a REST service with Prometheus, AlertManager, and Grafana
 =========================================================================

-How to monitor your micro-service with Prometheu?s How to design metrics, what is USE and RED?
+How to monitor your micro-service with Prometheus?
+How to design metrics, what is USE and RED?

 Presentation and live-coding demo: